-- Student must have a valid and complete financial aid file, including a current FAFSA application and necessary verification documents. - Official high school transcript or high school equivlency transcript must be received by Student Affairs. - Student must be making Satisfactory Academic Progress in order to be awarded a loan, and have a minimum cumulative GPA of a 2.0. - Student cannot be in DEFAULT on a Federal Education Loan or owe a repayment of Federal Title IV aid. - Transfer students must complete a NEW Master Promissory Note (MPN).
-These requirements can be completed at www.studentloans.gov. - Deadlines to apply for federal student loans are as follows: - o Fall Semester October 15th - o Spring Semester March 15th - o Summer Semester June 15th
+- Student must have a valid and complete financial aid file, including a current FAFSA application and necessary verification documents. - Official high school transcript or high school equivalency transcript must be received by Office of Enrollment Services.

+- Student must be making Satisfactory Academic Progress in order to be awarded a loan and have a minimum cumulative GPA of a 2.0. - Student cannot be in DEFAULT on a Federal Education Loan or owe a repayment of Federal Title IV aid. - Transfer students must complete a NEW Master Promissory Note (MPN).
+These requirements can be completed at www.studentaid.gov. - Deadlines to apply for federal student loans are as follows: - Fall Semester October 15th - Spring Semester March 15th - Summer Semester June 15th